-The steering axle pivot support position may need to be adjusted after the correct tires and header are installed on the combine.
+The rear axle on the combine is designed so that the axle extensions may be bolted in two different positions to adjust the rear height of the combine.
+The rear axle extension position may need to be adjusted after the correct tires and header are installed on the combine.
 The combine should sit level to two inches high in the rear.
-If it does not, then the steering axle pivot support will have to be adjusted.
-Consult your combine's operator manual for more information on adjusting the pivot support position.
-Use the high clearance column of the tables to select the proper steering axle pivot support position.
+If it does not, then the axle extension position will have to be adjusted and the tire size may have to be changed.
+Consult your combine's operator's manual for more information on the proper stub axle position.